 so from (2 & 3), Shearing Strain = x/L = θ ……………….(4)

-When a solid (say sphere) is placed in fluid under high pressure and compressed uniformly on all sides, then the force applied by the fluid acts in perpendicular direction at each point of the surface.
+When a solid (say sphere) is placed in a fluid under high pressure and compressed uniformly on all sides, then the force applied by the fluid acts in a perpendicular direction at each point of the surface.